Run in Google Colab

 break

-With this, you can now load batches of samples directly from your FiftyOne dataset using PyTorch, while customizing exactly which fields are retrieved.
+With this, you can load batches of samples directly from any FiftyOne dataset or view using PyTorch, while customizing exactly which fields are retrieved via GetItem.

 Run in Google Colab